 In the Keyword query editor box that appears, enter your KQL query to include the query to find all Contracts that have expired.
 To do this, we query on a Content type of Contract and a Contract status of Expired. (image)

 Next, name the policy and specify the Contract Central site as the publish location.
 The auto-apply will execute against that location only.
 When you save the policy, the status will move from Pending to Success once fully deployed.

 Wait for the auto-apply

-Once you save the Retention Policy with this updated query, the auto-apply can take up to 7 days to apply the label to all content across your tenant.
+Once you save the Retention Policy with this updated query, the auto-apply can take up to 7 days to apply the label to all content across your tenant in the locations you specified.
 For this test, it took 3 days.
 As you can see from the results, the Contract retention label was only applied to documents where the Content type is Contract and the status is Expired:

 Where to from here?